hillaryleah/hb-intro-final-project/README.md

 # User Flow

-Opening the Program
-Upon starting the program, the player will be informed of the game rules and will be prompted to choose an option to begin playing.
+Opening the Program: Upon starting the program, the player will be informed of the game rules and will be prompted to choose an option to begin playing.

-Playing the Game
-The player's experience will depend on the game selected:
+Playing the Game: The player's experience will depend on the game selected:

 	1) Computer chooses the number, player guesses
 	The player will have 6 attempts to guess the computer's number.
 Points earned by the player depends on the number of guesses made.
 Once a round is completed, the player will have the option to keep playing or switch to a different option for play.